2025 artists impression of Blackpool Multiversity

 The Multiversity campus is a unique solution to provide a cutting-edge response to local, regional and national educational priorities.
 A high quality, technical and professional curriculum will be on offer, co-created with local employers and in partnership with Blackpool and the Fylde College (B&FC) and Lancaster University.
 The world-class learning facility will support skills growth in Lancashire.

 The aim of the Multiversity is to provide education which leads to high value employment – and to support regional businesses to find staff.
 It will help upskill local workforces through high quality technical and professional training and education.
+It will also launch a new model for delivering more flexible higher education that is better aligned to ‘real world’ market intelligence and student demand.
+The Multiversity will ultimately provide a range of new routes for learners that will boost local opportunities, social mobility and lead to highly skilled occupations that meet regional needs.

 These images show the scale of the landmark development.
 It will replace the current out-of-town-centre Blackpool and the Fylde College facilities with world-class, state-of-the-art ones in the heart of the town centre.